YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ## Implementation framework and environment 🖥️

-We used **Google Colab Pro+** for computing with high-performance GPUs—specifically A100 and V100 each boasting 51.0GB of RAM.
-The Python environment was used for developing scripts that executed the majority of the project's essential steps mentioned above.
-The **PyTorch** framework is used to implement deep learning and transfer learning.
-A Javascript code was utilized for downloading nighttime satellite imagery via Google Earth Engine (GEE). **QGIS** is also used for visualization and plotting maps.
+We used **Google Colab Pro+** for computing with high-performance GPUs—specifically A100 and V100 with 51.0GB of RAM.

+The project utilizes the following framework & tools: ​

+1) **PyTorch framework** using Python programming language: PyTorch is a popular deep learning framework that supports Python, making it easier for developers to work with machine learning models and data processing tasks.

+2) **Google Earth Engine (GEE)** with JavaScript codes: GEE is a cloud-based geospatial data processing platform that allows users to visualize, analyze, and model Earth science data.
+JavaScript codes can be used to create custom GEE applications and widgets for interactive mapping and data visualization.

+3) **QGIS**: QGIS is a free and open-source geographic information system (GIS) that allows users to create, analyze, manage, and visualize spatial or geographic data.
+QGIS can be used for various applications, including mapping, spatial analysis, and visualization.

 ## Scripts 📜